Iterative Detection and Decoding for Multiuser MIMO Systems with Low Resolution Precoding and PSK Modulation: System Model

 The vector $\boldsymbol{s}[t]$ is forwarded to the precoder, which computes the transmit vector $\boldsymbol{x}[t]=[x_{1}[t] \hdots x_{B}[t]]^{T} \in \mathcal{X}^{B}$.
 The entries of the transmit vector are constrained to the set $\mathcal{X}$, which describes an $\alpha_{x}$-PSK alphabet, denoted by

-A frequency flat fading channel is considered, which is described by the matrix $\boldsymbol{H}$ with coefficients $h_{k,b}=g_{k,b}\sqrt{\beta_k}$ where $g_{k,b}$ represents the complex small-scale fading between the $b$-th antenna and the $k$-th user, ${\beta_k}$ represents the real valued large-scale fading coefficient of the $k$-th user, $k=1...K$ and $b=1...B$.
-A block fading model is considered in which the channel is time-invariant during the coherence interval $T_c$ where $T_c \gg \frac{N_b}{RM} T_s$.
+A flat fading channel described by the matrix $\boldsymbol{H}$ with coefficients $h_{k,b}$ is considered, where $k$ and $b$ denote the index of the user and the transmit antenna, respectively.
+A block fading model is considered in which $\boldsymbol{H}$ is invariant during the transmission time.